-Betty Jenkins and Blaine Helwig have collaborated and focused over the last decade plus on elementary school Title 1 reform leadership and curriculum practices.
-Their work in two urban Title 1 elementary schools resulted in not only local and state academic recognition, but both schools were also named National Blue Ribbon Schools in 2012 and 2015, respectively.
-Each elementary school was also selected by the United States Department of Education as one of only 4 schools in the United States to be named 'profile schools" for academic excellence.
+Betty Jenkins and Blaine Helwig have collaborated and focused over the last two decades on elementary school Title 1 reformation for both leadership and curriculum practices.
+Their work in two urban Title 1 elementary schools resulted in not only local and state academic recognition, but both campuses were also named National Blue Ribbon Schools in 2012 and 2015, respectively.
+Additionally, each elementary school was selected by the United States Department of Education as 1 of only 4 schools in the United States to be named national "profile schools" for academic excellence.

-After working as a director for a geographically large library system for a couple years, he was alternatively certified by the University of Texas in elementary education.
+After working for several years as a finance director at a large, geographically based library system, he was alternatively certified by the University of Texas in elementary education.
 He taught fourth and fifth grade in self-contained classrooms in the Round Rock Independent School District for six years.
 It was during these professional years when extensive language arts, science, social studies and mathematics curriculum were developed.
-The initial design work on the numeracy and literacy stop gap resources were completed, implemented and beta-tested in intermediate classrooms.
+The initial design work on the numeracy and literacy stop gap resources were completed, implemented and beta-tested in intermediate elementary classrooms.

 In 2004, he was awarded a Master’s degree in Educational Administration from Texas State University and labored as an assistant principal at Charlotte Cox Elementary for two years in the Leander Independent School District.
 He began work in the Austin Independent School District in 2006 as an Elementary Program Supervisor under the direction of the Associate Superintendent’s Office.
 A year later, he started his principal assignment at J. Walter Graham Elementary and maintained that capacity until his retirement in the fall of 2016.

-In 2012, Mr. Helwig was recognized by the United States Department of Education as one of seven recipients in the country with the prestigious Terrel H. Bell award for school transformation, for producing outstanding student achievement for all students regardless of race, language proficiency and socioeconomic status.
+In 2012, Mr. Helwig was recognized by the United States Department of Education as one of seven recipients in the country with the prestigious Terrel H. Bell award for school transformation, and producing outstanding student achievement for all students regardless of race, language proficiency and socioeconomic status.
 He was also the 2012 recipient of the Central Texas HEB Principal Excellence in Education Award and a five-time nominee and a two-time finalist for Austin ISD Principal of the Year.
 Currently, Blaine Helwig is a curriculum writer and a Title 1 education consultant in rural and urban school transformation.
-He is a cofounder of Celestial Numeracy, a daily numeracy program that presently serves over 60,000 elementary and middle school students each day as well as a cofounder of The New 3Rs Education Consulting.
+He is a cofounder of Celestial Numeracy, a daily numeracy program contracting with Formative Loop that presently serves over 100,000 elementary and middle school students each day as well as a cofounder of the New 3Rs Academic Transformation.